TeniolaObiwole/Projects/README.md

 ---

-🧩 This repo also includes a few smaller projects where I practise data structures and algorithms through real-world challenges from platforms like LeetCode, codility and neetcode.
+🧩 This repo also includes a few smaller projects where I practise data structures and algorithms through real-world challenges from platforms like LeetCode, Codility and Neetcode.
 It’s all about keeping my fundamentals sharp while building with purpose.

 ---